edubois/judymatch/README.md

 Locality Sensitive Hashing functions can provide a very fast way to find neighbors of a given vector of any dimension in a database.
 I strongly believe it is a lot faster than quadtree, octree, etc...

-To me, finding a perfect (non approximative) LSH function is like a "Saint Graal" of computer science.
+To me, finding a perfect (non approximative) LSH function is like a big deal in computer science.
 I am working on a perfect LSH function.

 https://github.com/edubois/judymatch